Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: Numerical Evaluation

-The mean test set classification accuracy over $300$ random seeds for the considered methods for all data sets is illustrated in Fig.~\ref{fig:all_datasets_wide} over increasing $N_r$ of \gls{RX} antennas (i.e., \gls{ELM} trainable parameters).
-As expected from the theoretical analysis, as the number of hidden neurons increases, both \glspl{ELM} achieve results comparable to \gls{MLP}, which has orders of magnitude more parameters.
-It is also shown that, across all data sets, the performance of \gls{XL}-\gls{MIMO}-\gls{ELM} is on par with the digital \gls{ELM} variation under the same number of parameters.
+The mean test set classification accuracy over $300$ random seeds for the considered methods for all data sets is illustrated in Fig.~\ref{fig:all_datasets_wide} over increasing $N_r$ of \gls{RX} antennas (i.e., \gls{ELM}/\gls{MLP} trainable parameters).
+As expected from the theoretical analysis, as the number of hidden neurons increases, the \glspl{ELM} perform successful inference, while also approaching the performance of the \gls{MLP}, notwithstanding overfitting seen in Fig.~\ref{fig:secom}.
+It is also shown that, across all data sets, the performance of \gls{XL}-\gls{MIMO}-\gls{ELM} is on par with the digital \gls{ELM} variation under the same number of parameters, and it outperforms \gls{SVM} in most cases.
+Training results in a latency of a few to $O(100)$ ms for most cases, which typically fits within typical FR1 channel coherence times of low mobility~\cite{kivinen2001_emperical}.